lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 	The color-magnitude diagram.

-**Notice:** The default plot style is a scatter plot, which is appropriate for our data set of a modest size (such as 10000 objects retrieved here).
+**Notice:** The default plot style is a scatter plot, which is appropriate for our data set of a modest size (such as 10,000 objects retrieved here).
 It is also possible to create a two-dimensional histogram, appropriate for large data sets (a "heat map") which we will make in Step 2.4.

 **Notice:** The simulated data is visibly quantized in the above plot, and this will not be the case with real data.
 The discrete sequences at red colors, (g-i) > 0.5, come from the discretized procedure used to simulate low-mass stars in the DP0.2 data set.

 2.4.
-Click on the xy plot settings icon (two gears, upper right) again, but this time choose "Add New Chart."
+Click on the plus symbol in the upper left corner of the Color-Magnitude Diagram to "Add New Chart."
-Change the "Plot Type" to "Heatmap", and then set the "X" and "Y" to the same equation as in Step 2.2.
+Change the "Plot Type" from "Scatter" to "Heatmap", and then set the "X" and "Y" to the same equation as in Step 2.2.
 Use the same "Chart Options" except give it a different "Chart title", such as "Heatmap Color-Magnitude Diagram."

 .. figure:: /_static/portal_tut01_step02e.png